jab1015/ProjectAtlas/docs/RELEASE_MANAGEMENT/ATLAS_RELEASE_MASTER_PLAN_v1.2.md

 # 17. Milestone Execution Controls

 All AT-035 milestones follow:
+A milestone cannot advance without verified completion of the previous phase.

+---
 # 18. AT-035.03 Definition Requirements

 AT-035.03 is the next planned engineering phase following the successful completion of AT-035.02.